 Early Notables of the Aillysolm family (pre 1700)

 More information is included under the topic Early Aillysolm Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Aillysolm family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Aillysolm family to the New World and Oceana
+Migration of the Aillysolm family

 Many who arrived from Scotland settled along the east coast of North America in communities that would go on to become the backbones of the young nations of the United States and Canada.
 In the American War of Independence, many settlers who remained loyal to England went north to Canada as United Empire Loyalists.
 Their descendants later began to recover the lost Scottish heritage through events such as the highland games that dot North America in the summer months.
 Research into various historical records revealed some of first members of the Aillysolm family emigrate to North America: William Allison who settled in Pennsylvania in 1764.